5.00 out of 2 votes

 What does GWP stand for?

 GWP stands for “gift with purchase.”
-It’s shorthand used throughout the beauty and retail industry for any promotion that provides a free item alongside a qualifying purchase.
+It’s the shorthand used throughout beauty and retail for any promotion that provides a free item alongside a qualifying purchase.

 Do I need a coupon code to get a gift with purchase?

 Usually not.
 Most GWP promotions apply automatically when you meet the qualifying conditions.
-Online, the gift gets added to your cart once your qualifying subtotal is reached.
-In-store, the cashier includes it with your bag.
-Occasionally, an email-exclusive GWP will require a code, but this is less common.
+Online, the gift gets added to your cart once your subtotal hits the threshold.
+In-store, the cashier includes it at checkout.
+Occasionally an email-exclusive GWP requires a code, but this is less common than auto-apply offers.

 Can I stack a coupon code with a GWP promotion?

 Sometimes, but it depends on the retailer.
 Beauty retailers like Ulta and Sephora are more permissive about stacking than most department store brand counters.
 Electronics retailers are inconsistent.
-The safest move is to try a code at checkout and see.
-If the code doesn’t apply, it won’t affect the GWP.
-If it does stack, you’ve just doubled your savings.
+The safest move is to try the code at checkout and see.
+If it doesn’t apply, it won’t affect the GWP.
+If it does stack, you’ve doubled your savings.

 Can I pick which gift I receive?

 Sometimes.
-Some beauty retailers offer a “choose your gift” model where you pick from two or three options, usually different product kits or color variations.
+Some beauty retailers offer a “choose your gift” model where you pick from two or three options.
 Many GWPs are predetermined.
-If there’s a choice, it’s typically noted in the promotion details.
+If there’s a choice, it’s noted in the promotion details.

 What happens to my GWP if I return the purchase?

 Return policies vary, but most retailers require you to return the gift or deduct its value from your refund.
-Don’t assume you can keep the free mascara if you’re returning the $80 foundation it came with.
-Check the terms before you buy.
+Check the terms before buying anything large that you might want to return.

 Is a GWP the same as a free sample?

 Not exactly.
-Free samples are usually much smaller and don’t require a purchase.
-A GWP is a more substantial item, often a deluxe sample or even a full-size product, and it requires meeting a spending or product threshold.
-73% of people who try a free sample go on to purchase the product, so brands use both strategies but for different goals.
+Free samples are usually smaller and don’t require a purchase.
+A GWP is more substantial – often a deluxe sample or full-size product – and it requires meeting a spending or product threshold.
+Research on online sampling finds that between 14-33% of sample recipients go on to purchase the product (Journal of Electronic Commerce Research, Taylor 2020), while in-store sampling converts even higher.
+Brands use both strategies but for different goals.

 Which retailers run the best GWP promotions?

 For beauty: Sephora and Ulta run GWPs nearly year-round, with bigger gifts around major launches and holidays.
 Macy’s and Nordstrom run brand-specific GWPs where spending on a particular brand (Clinique, Estee Lauder, Lancome) unlocks a multi-product gift set.
 For electronics, watch Samsung and LG around major phone and TV launches.
-Those GWPs tend to be the highest absolute value.
+Those tend to be the highest absolute value GWPs.

-Our team regularly tests the deals and codes mentioned in this article.
-If you spot a GWP promotion we should know about, we’re always looking for tips from shoppers who are out there doing the legwork.
+Our team regularly checks and documents the GWP promotions mentioned in this article.
+If you spot an offer we should know about, tips from shoppers actively tracking deals are always welcome.

 Sources